-4. Get a gadgetIt’s important to move around when you’re recovering from the operation.
+4. Get a gadgetIt’s important to move around when you’re recovering from a hip replacement operation.
 You’ll need a little help at first.
-In the hospital the physiotherapist will offer support and guidance that will allow you to use a frame, and 2-6 weeks after the operation you should be walking with a stick.
+In the hospital, the physiotherapist will offer support and guidance that will allow you to use a frame, and 2-6 weeks after the operation you should be walking with a stick.
 With this in mind, it can be tricky to carry things around when your hands are otherwise engaged.
-A walking tea trolley can be a worth every penny, or see if you can beg, borrow or hire one.
+A walking tea trolley can be a worth every penny or see if you can beg, borrow or hire one.
 It can make living a normal active life at home a little bit easier.

 5. Bin the bad habits